Matterport SDK & Plugin System

 Good software is clear, maintainable, and purposeful.
 One should understand problems deeply before reaching for solutions, and work to manage complexity wherever possible.
 Where not possible, one must at least understand unknowns and document complexity.

 Software is rarely prefect.
 As systems grow, the surface area for failure expands nonlinearly.
-Assumptions calcify, interface expand in scope, and the understanding of any given implementation fades into memory without proper documentation.
-With it, maintenance and updates can become expensive.
+Assumptions calcify, interface grows in scope, and the understanding of any given implementation fades into memory without proper documentation.
+Even with it, maintenance and updates can become expensive.

-Managing the technical product — its architecture, its constraints, its long-term health — is not overhead; it needs to be a primary area of focus.
+Managing the technical product β its architecture, its constraints, its long-term health β is not overhead; it must be a primary area of focus.
 Organizations that treat it otherwise often pay the difference, with interest!
-Part of that is the successful application of new technologies like AI, but more of it comes down to having the right team and the right mindset.
+Part of the solution is the successful application of new technologies like AI, but more important is having the right team and the right mindset.

 Don't get me wrong--AI techniques carry genuine promise.
-They accelerate prototyping, enable automation of common patterns, and help augment human capacity to explore domains we would otherwise not have the data to tackle alone.
+They accelerate prototyping, enable automation of common patterns, and help augment human abilities to explore domains we would otherwise not be able to tackle alone.
 Where the cost of error is manageable, it's especially useful.

 Everything comes down to context -- in more than one way!
-The right question is not whether AI *can* be applied, but whether a tool's capabilities are well-matched to the problem's structure, what stakes are involved, and whether the situation demands more reliability.
+The right question is not whether AI *can* be applied, but whether a tool's capabilities are well-matched to the problem's structure, what stakes are involved, and whether the situation demands having a more tractable piece of software.
 Applied with rigor and with clarity, AI is a powerful collaborator.
 Applied without, it's output is worse than noise--it's a mess masquerading as a solution.